chingchenms/llvm/docs/Coroutines.rst

 The `coro.free` intrinsic, given the coroutine frame pointer, returns a pointer of the memory block to be freed.

-Two other intrinsics seen in this fragment are used to mark up the control flow during an initial and subsequent invocation of the coroutine.
-The true branch of the conditional branch instruction consuming the result of the `coro.fork`_ intrinsic indicates the block where control should transfer on the first suspension of the coroutine.
 The `coro.resume.end`_ intrinsic marks the point where coroutine needs to return control back to the caller if it is not an initial invocation of the coroutine.
 (During the inital coroutine invocation this intrinsic is a no-op).

 This function returns a pointer to a coroutine frame which acts as a `coroutine handle`_  expected by `coro.resume`_ and `coro.destroy`_ intrinsics.
+(There is no requirement that the coroutine has to return a handle to itself as a return value.
+It just happens so, that the particular coroutine we are looking in this example does.)

 ..
 The `malloc` function is used to allocate memory dynamically for
 .. coroutine frame.